Watering

 Symptoms

-• leaves hanging downward at lower angles than their normal outward position
+• leaves hanging downward at lower angles than their normal outward, semi-upright position

-• petioles that feel less rigid when gently touched
+• petioles that feel noticeably less rigid when gently squeezed near the base

-• brown, dry leaf tips developing over weeks of repeated underwatering
+• brown, dry, papery leaf tips or margins developing gradually over repeated cycles of underwatering

 Causes

-Watering intervals too long for the plant's active growth season
+Watering intervals set too far apart for the plant's active-season water demand

 How to Fix It